Sabristi/SB_WeatherCMP/README.md

 ## Introduction

 The Weather Info Component provides a convenient way to retrieve and display weather information within the Salesforce platform, both as a standalone component on the homepage and as an integrated feature in the Account layout.
 The ability to send weather reports and track their delivery adds value to the solution.
-Furthermore, the extension to a web page offers flexibility for users outside of the Salesforce environment to access the weather information component.

 ![Screenshot2](https://github.com/Sabristi/SB_WeatherCMP/blob/main/media/Weather3.PNG?raw=true)